chelseajaculina/rent-a-film/README.md

 # Rent A Film - A DVD rental company SQL database

-A repository that represents the business process of a DVD rental store using PostgreSQL.
+A repository that represents the business process of a DVD rental store using PostgreSQL and pgAdmin 4.

 - Includes:
   - 15 tables